Step 5: Lambda | Language Workshop

 Closures

-We mentioned in an earlier step that a function is a type of value, so we’ll need to add a new value type to represent lambdas.
-This should be a pair of the name and an expression (not a value!).
+In an earlier step, we mentioned that a function is a type of value, so we’ll need to add a new value type to represent lambdas.
+This should be a pair of the name and an expression.

 But, if we try to apply a lambda value to some other value, we might not get the right result.